Woods Charter School

-Woods Charter School is a charter school in Chatham County, North Carolina.
+Woods Charter School is a non-profit charter school in Chatham County, North Carolina.
 Founded in 1998, Woods Charter School is a North Carolina public charter school, serving approximately 500 students from kindergarten through twelfth grade.

-In August 2008 Woods Charter School moved to a new location.
+In August 2008, Woods Charter School moved to its current location.

-The elementary school has approximately 32 students per grade level and average class sizes of 16.

-The middle school has approximately 40 students per grade level and average class sizes of 20.

-The high school has approximately 46 students per grade level, with average class sizes of 12-23.
+In 2026, Woods was named "#1 in Durham, NC Metro Area High Schools" by U.S. News and World Report.

+In 2026, there were 195 students in grades 9-12.